Leonce-und-Lena-Preis

+Awarding of the Leonce and Lena Prize to David Krause.

 Leonce-und-Lena-Preis is a literary prize of Hesse.
 The award was founded in 1968; the City of Darmstadt has been awarding the prize since 1979.
 Leonce and Lena is a play by Georg Büchner.
 The prize money is €8,000.
 German-speaking authors who were not older than 35 can take part.